Whale Watching in Uvita, Costa Rica: All you need to know

 The tour begins

 It was low tide and the whale’s tail was visible at a distance.
 We walked across the beach to reach the boat waiting for us in the shallow water.
 We walked in knee-deep water before embarking the boat.
-There were around 15 of us in a decent sized boat with ample room for everyone.
-Life jackets on, and here we go!

 Our previous experiences that come closest to whale watching, have been watching dolphins.
-They are fun to watch with their agility and synchronised moves.
-While we were anticipating some differences between the two marine species, our guide briefed us about the behaviour of whales.
+They are fun to watch with their agility and synchronized moves.

 Our first encounter with the humpback whales

 As we were looking around for any sign of unusual waves, the guide drew our attention to something in the water.
 It seems we are looking at a mother-baby duo.
-At first, we didn’t see anything, missed the chance.
-In the next moment, a fountain of water came out from the middle of the ocean!
-One of them released the water fountain expelling water from its blowholes, as it breathed.
-This creates a good chance for us to spot them.
-‘Que Grande!’ exclaimed someone on the boat.
-No doubt, it is.
+At first, we did not see anything, missed the chance.

 We watched the duo go up and down, spatting their famous tails (we have already seen the sand and rock reference, Uvita doesn’t let you miss whale’s tail anyway, there is Ballena everywhere!), creating water fountains, as if they are dancing to a song playing in the background.
 Or a Bellagio stunt.